 I have been working with chiropractors and osteopaths for a number of years now and always wondered why some patients needed to go back for more adjustments so many times per year.
 During my research to find out the answer I came across Professor Rothbart’s work on hyperpronation and the relationship between the feet and posture.

 Basically, if you are born with a defect of the feet, as many people are which causes hyperpronation (a leaning of the body), then this will affect the spine and your posture.
-This will result in many of the symptoms that you go to a chiropractor for – low back pain, knee pain, neck pain, muscle pains and an increased propensity for musculoskeletal injuries.
-Headaches, plantar fasciitis, shin splints, blisters and calluses are all common problems of hyperpronation.
+This will result in many of the symptoms that you go to a chiropractor for – low back pain, knee pain, neck pain, muscle pains, and an increased propensity for musculoskeletal injuries.
+Headaches, plantar fasciitis, shin splints, blisters, and calluses are all common problems of hyperpronation.

 More than three decades ago, Dr. Brian Rothbart DPM was running a very successful surgical podiatry practice in California.
-He too was seeing too many of his patient’s redeveloping the problems that were corrected during surgery.
+He too was seeing too many of his patients redeveloping the problems that were corrected during surgery.
 Dr. Rothbart started thinking laterally and by combining biomechanics and 21st Century 3-D computer modeling he described the complex motion of the bones in the foot and lower extremity during normal gait and was able to clearly demonstrate the mechanics of hyperpronation.

 Noting that as many infants hyperpronate, as do children and adults, Dr. Rothbart suspected that it was a congenital problem and not a condition developed during childhood as he noted that many infants and children were hyperpronaters.
-In further studying clinical feature on the development and growth of the fetus, Dr. Rothbart was able to fully explain the origin of hyperpronation and support all his biomechanical findings.
+In further studying clinical features on the development and growth of the fetus, Dr. Rothbart was able to fully explain the origin of hyperpronation and support all his biomechanical findings.

 He was also able to adjust the problem by designing and patenting proprioreceptor insoles that are easy to fit into the patient’s shoes and will rectify the hyperpronation and the body posture will return to normal and the symptoms related to the bad body posture will basically disappear (www.rothbart.org)